libbyshoop/database-book/_sources/08TinyDB/00creatureDBOverview.rst

    DROP TABLE IF EXISTS skill;

    CREATE TABLE skill (
-   skillCode          VARCHAR(3)      NOT NUll PRIMARY KEY, skillDescription   VARCHAR(40), maxProficiency     INTEGER,     -- max score that can be achieved for this skill minProficiency     INTEGER,     -- min score that can be achieved for this skill
+   skillCode          VARCHAR(3)      NOT NULL PRIMARY KEY, skillDescription   VARCHAR(40), maxProficiency     INTEGER,     -- max score that can be achieved for this skill minProficiency     INTEGER,     -- min score that can be achieved for this skill